“Where Is Customer Data?”

 Mortgage companies can reap serious insights by accessing and analyzing their customer data.
 Such insights can help firms make the best possible decisions on behalf of their organization and their customers.
 In order to do this, they must be able to answer one simple question: “Where is customer data?”

-“Mortgage companies use lots of different servers and systems,” said Angel Armendariz, and executive with Saxony Partners’ Financial Services practice.
+“Mortgage companies use lots of different servers and systems,” said Michael Martin, Vice President of Saxony Partners’ Financial Services practice.
 “That means some data is known, and some is unknown.”

 Tracking down all of your customer data can be a daunting task.
 But there are a few surefire places you can usually find it.